regel/loudml/CONTRIBUTING.md

 ### PyDoc

-Public interfaces for new data sources, models, and the model server, can be found in source files:
+Public interfaces for new buckets, models, and the model server, can be found in source files:

-* `datasource.py`
+* `bucket.py`
 * `model.py`
 * `server.py`